 Following site decommissioning activities (i.e. UST removals, impact fills), soil stockpiles are often left to deal with at a later date.
 Provided the soil stockpiles are well maintained and the concentration levels moderate or less, this may not provide a high risk to the site.
 However, the material will need to be dealt with at some point, whether it has gone through remediation processes (i.e. bioremediation) or simply need the soil removed.
-SIE can provide soil sampling services that follow the guidelines outlined in the MOE Contaminated Sites Regulation (CSR).
+SIE can provide soil sampling services that follow the guidelines outlined in the ENV Contaminated Sites Regulation (CSR).
 SIE can also provide off-site disposal options and possibly further remediation techniques to complete remediation to the current CSR land use standards for the site.

 Waste Water – Permitting, Treatment and Discharge